Mac0504/MMME/README.md

 ![image](samples-2.gif)

+# How to Apply for the Dataset

-# To apply for access to this dataset, please download the Release Agreement.pdf file, print it, fill in the required information by hand, and email a scanned copy to ustb_machuang@163.com.
+To apply for this dataset, please download the "Release Agreement.pdf" file, print it, fill in the required information by hand, and send the scanned copy to the email address: ustb_machuang@163.com.